Barclaya rotundifolia

 Barclaya rotundifolia is a species of perennial aquatic plant native peninsular Malaysia, and Borneo.

 Description

 Vegetative characteristics

 Barclaya rotundifolia is an aquatic plant with stoloniferous, short, and thick rhizomes.
 The stolons are 2 mm wide.
 The green, rounded leaves are 4-7 cm wide.

 Generative characteristics

 The nocturnal, 5 cm wide flowers are attached to 5-10 cm long peduncles.
 The flowers have 30-50 anthers.
 The gynoecium consists of 10-12 carpels.
 The globose, 1 cm wide fruit bears echinate, brown, ellipsoid, 2 mm long seeds.

 Cytology

 The diploid chromosome count is 2n= 36.

 Reproduction

 Vegetative reproduction

 It can reproduce vegetatively through the formation of stolons.

 Taxonomy

-Publication

 It was first described by Mitsuru Hotta in 1966.

-Type specimen

 The type specimen was collected by Mitsuru Hotta in Sungai Beangang, Bintulu, Sarawak, Malaysia, on the 23rd of November 1963.

 Etymology

 The specific epithet rotundifolia, from the Latin rotundus and folium, means round-leaved.